COVID-19 TRAVEL GUIDE

 The presentation of a negative PCR or Antigen test result does not apply to children under the age of 7.

 For passengers arriving in the Dominican Republic from a country not indicated, the random tests for rapid detection of COVID-19 are maintained.
 Passengers who present a Vaccination Card with no less than 3 weeks after the last dose has been placed will be exempt from said test.

 Those who are not selected in these random tests must pass in front of thermal cameras in which their body temperature will be measured.

-Non-resident passengers must fill out an entry and disembarkation card located at www.edcardaruba.aw at least 72 hours before their trip.
-This card must include your negative PCR test result as well as the purchase of mandatory medical insurance for all foreigners at a cost of $30 USD.
+All passengers must fill out an entry and disembarkation card located at www.edcardaruba.aw at least 48 hours before their trip.
+This card must include your negative PCR test result as well as the purchase of mandatory medical insurance for all non-resident tourists.

 For more information on the health measures and entry requirements for Aruba, you can visit www.aruba.com.

 Haiti will now require a negative PCR covid-19 test performed 72 hours before arrival for all passengers as of February 9th, 2021.